 To help Laborelec, Sagacify developed a machine learning model to automatically detect, classify, and geolocate street lamps, based on video streams from in-car videos.

 Once the algorithm extracted the required data, the procurement department was able to order exactly the right quantity of spare parts, which improved the maintenance process and storage costs.

 To maximise the impact of the available labelled data and reduce the dataset to a maximum, Sagacify set an active learning system up, which ensured that the data proposed for labellisation would have a maximal impact on the model performances.

-Thanks to this approach designed to minimize the cost of labellisation, the final model used only 700 labelled images, which were labelled in a tool specifically deployed for the client, in a total of less than 4 hours.
+Thanks to this approach designed to minimize the cost of labellisation, the final model used only 700 labeled images, which were labeled in a tool specifically deployed for the client, in a total of less than 4 hours.

 The final model accurately detects 99% of streetlights with a classification accuracy of more than 90%.